onlinefinder/onlinefinder/searx/infopage/en/about.md

 {{link('search engines', 'preferences')}} while not storing information about its users.

+OnlineFinder established in 1996, was one of the very first search portals on the internet.
+The original goal was to have a place for people and businesses to interact with listings containing contact information and website links.
+Later OnlineFinder started provideing free email and free websites.

+Google contacted us asking us to use their code but we declined.
+During a 24 hour lapse, a cyber-squatter purchased our .net domain and shortly after we found that our email and sites were being blocked by major corporatoins, including Google because we offered those services for free.

 ## Why use it?

-- OnlineFinder may not offer you as personalized results as Google, but it doesn't generate a profile about you.
+- OnlineFinder doesn't generate a profile about you.
+- When we scrape from engines like Google, we block your identity.
-- OnlineFinder doesn't care about what you search for, never shares anything with a third-party, and it can't be used to compromise you.
+- We doesn't care about what you search for.
+- We never shares anything with a third-party, and it can't be used to compromise you.
-- OnlineFinder is free software, the code is 100% open, and everyone is welcome to make it better.
+- OnlineFinder is a free metasearch engine.

 If you do care about privacy, want to be a conscious user, or otherwise believe in digital freedom, make OnlineFinder your default search engine or run it on your